backlineint/drupal-state/README.md

 1. Run `nvm use` to switch to the expected version of npm.
 Run `nvm install` if you need to update your npm.
 2. Run `npm i` to install dependencies.

+### Running A Local Development Server

+The npm run dev script can be run for local development.
+It will watch for changes and launch index.html at http://localhost:3000. index.html loads src/main.ts which can be used for demonstration purposes and local development.

 ### Formatting and Linting